|Colorado Variance Areas||Antonito Southeast SEZ|

-The Antonito Southeast Solar Energy Zone (SEZ) is located in Colorado in a semiarid basin with undeveloped scrubland currently used for BLM-authorized grazing.
+The Antonito Southeast Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in Colorado in a semiarid basin with undeveloped scrubland currently used for BLM-authorized grazing.
 The SEZ is located on BLM-administered land within the La Jara Field Office.

 The Antonito Southeast SEZ has a total area of 9,729 acres (39.4 km2).
 In the Supplement to the Draft Solar PEIS, 17 acres (0.07 km2) of wetland and lake areas were identified as non-development areas, leaving the SEZ with a potentially developable area of 9,712 acres (39.3 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.